 - Breton White Bean with Salt and Pepper

-Cross-Contamination: Breton’s website doesn’t have any information about how they avoid cross-contamination, so we contacted them.
+Cross-Contact: Breton’s website doesn’t have any information about how they avoid gluten or allergen cross-contact, so we contacted them.
 In an email response, they said that they store gluten-free ingredients separately and don’t allow gluten-containing ingredients in the production area while sanitation and gluten-free production is happening.
 They also regularly test their products to ensure that they come in at less than 5 ppm for gluten.
 Additionally, all gluten-free products have been certified by the Canadian Celiac Association’s Gluten-Free Certification Program.
 (Source: Email from Breton)

 Where To Buy: Their website doesn’t have a product locator, but you can contact Breton to find stores near you that carry their product.